Vrindajteli/streamlit-ml-studio/README.md

 # streamlit-ml-studio
-# a seamless streamlit app that simpliefies your machine learning processes
+# a seamless streamlit app that simplifies your machine learning processes
 https://studio-for-machine-learning.streamlit.app/